 - (a) The summer instructional assignment, like that for the academic year, includes the normal activities related to such an assignment as defined by the department/unit and the nature of the course, such as course preparation, minor curriculum development, lectures, evaluation of student efforts, consultations and conferences with students, and minor committee activities during the period of assignment.
 Other credit-generating activities such as thesis or dissertation supervision, directed independent studies, supervised teaching or research, or supervision of student interns, as well as research or service activities, may be offered during the summer term for agreed-to compensation for that specific activity separate from the compensation provided for any summer instructional assignment. - (b) When a summer instructional appointment immediately follows the academic year appointment, the employee may be assigned reasonable and necessary non-instructional duties related to the summer instructional appointment prior to the conclusion of the academic year appointment. - (c) If a faculty member on a nine-month academic year contract accepts an additional summer course appointment that requires all classes to be conducted at a campus location that is different than their principal place of assignment, the University, at its discretion, will either provide access to an office and computer, or travel reimbursement.
 Similarly, the University, at its discretion, will either provide access to an office and computer or travel reimbursement, if a faculty member on an additional summer course appointment is teaching on more than one campus during separate terms since these are separate supplemental assignments.
 If, however, a faculty member has supplemental summer course appointments for teaching on more than one campus during the same or overlapping terms, then travel reimbursement will be provided for travel between their principal place of employment and each campus. - (d) FAUS employees employed full-time during the summer shall be provided one planning period during the day.
 Part-time employees shall be provided a proportional planning period.
 Compensation for the planning period shall be at the same hourly rate as that for teaching a course during a summer appointment. - 9.6 Teaching Schedule.
-Where possible, a teaching schedule shall be established so that the time between the beginning of the first assignment and the end of the last for any one day does not exceed eight (8) hours. - 9.7 Equipment.
-The University will provide the essential equipment necessary to carry out the instructional assignments. - 9.8 Workweek. - (a) Scheduled hours for all employees shall not normally exceed forty (40) hours per week.
+Where possible, a teaching schedule shall be established so that the time between the beginning of the first assignment and the end of the last for any one day does not exceed eight (8) hours.
+Additionally, the time between the end of the last teaching assignment on any day and the beginning of the first teaching assignment on the following day should normally be at least 12 hours if practicable. - 9.7 Equipment.
+The University will provide the essential equipment necessary to carry out the instructional assignments.

+- 9.8 Workweek. - (a) Scheduled hours for all employees shall not normally exceed forty (40) hours per week.
 Time shall be allowed within the normal working day for research, teaching, or other activities required of the employee, when a part of the assigned duties.
 Supervisors are encouraged to make appropriate reductions or adjustments in the number of hours scheduled in recognition of evening, night, and weekend assignments, and for periods when an employee is on call.
 Evenings, nights, and weekends when an employee is on call shall be considered in making other assignments.